-December 10.
-I began now to think my cave or vault finished; when on a sudden (it seems I had made it too large) a great quantity of earth fell down from the top and one side: so much, that, in short, it frightened me, and not without reason too; for if I had been under it, I should never have wanted a grave-digger.
-Upon this disaster, I had a great deal of work to do over again, for I had the loose earth to carry out; and, which was of more importance, I had the ceiling to prop up, so that I might be sure no more would come down.
+December 10.-I began now to think my cave or vault finished, when on a sudden (it seems I had made it too large) a great quantity of earth fell down from the top and one side; so much that, in short, it frighted me and not without reason, too, for if I had been under it, I had never wanted a grave-digger.
+I had now a great deal of work to do over again, for I had the loose earth to carry out; and, which was of more importance, I had the ceiling to prop up, so that I might be sure no more would come down.

 Dec.
-11. This day I went to work with it accordingly; and got two shores or posts pitched upright to the top, with two pieces of board across over each post; this I finished the next day; and setting more posts up with boards, in about a week more I had the roof secured; and the posts, standing in rows, served me for partitions to part off my house.
+11.-This day I went to work with it accordingly, and got two shores or posts pitched upright to the top, with two pieces of boards across 75 over each post; this I finished the next day; and setting more posts up with boards, in about a week more I had the roof secured, and the posts, standing in rows, served me for partitions to part off the house.

 Dec.
-17. From this day to the 30th, I placed shelves, and knocked up nails on the posts, to hang every thing up that could be hung up: and now I began to be in some order within doors.
+17.-From this day to the 20th I placed shelves, and knocked up nails on the posts, to hang everything up that could be hung up; and now I began to be in some order within doors.

 Dec.
-20. I carried every thing into the cave, and began to furnish my house, and set up some pieces of boards, like a dresser, to order my victuals upon; but boards began to be very scarce with me: also I made me another table.
+20.-Now I carried everything into the cave, and began to furnish my house, and set up some pieces of boards like a dresser, to order my victuals upon; but boards began to be very scarce with me; also, I made me another table.

 Dec.
-24. Much rain all night and all day: no stirring out.
+24.-Much rain all night and all day.
+No stirring out.

 Dec.
-25. Rain all day.
+25.-Rain all day.

 Dec.
-26. No rain; and the earth much cooler than before, and pleasanter.
+26.-No rain, and the earth much cooler than before and pleasanter.

 Dec.
-27. Killed a young goat; and lamed another, so that I catched it, and led it home in a string: when I had it home, I bound and splintered up its leg, which was broke.
+27.-Killed a young goat, and lamed another so that I caught it and led it home in a string; when I had it at home, I bound and splintered up its leg, which was broke.

-N. B. I took such care of it that it lived; and the leg grew well, and as strong as ever: but, by nursing it so long, it grew tame, and fed upon the little green at my door, and would not go away.
+N.B.-I took such care of it that it lived, and the leg grew well and as strong as ever; but, by my nursing it so long, it grew tame, and fed upon the little green at my door, and would not go away.
 This was the first time that I entertained a thought of breeding up some tame creatures, that I might have food when my powder and shot was all spent.

 Dec.
-28, 29, 30, 31.
-Great heats, and no breeze; so that there was no stirring abroad, except in the evening, for food: this time I spent in putting all my things in order within doors.
+28, 29, 30, 31.-Great heats, and no breeze, so that there was no stirring abroad, except in the evening, for food; this time I spent in putting all my things in order within doors.

-January 1.
-Very hot still; but I went abroad early and late with my gun, and lay still in the middle of the day.
-This evening, going father into the vallies which lay towards the centre of the island, I found there was plenty of goats, though exceeding shy, and hard to come at; however, I resolved to try if I could not bring my dog to hunt them down.
-Accordingly, the next day, I went out with my dog, and set him upon the goats: but I was mistaken, for they all faced about upon the dog: and he knew his danger too well, for he would not come near them.
+January 1.-Very hot still: but I went abroad early and late with my gun, and lay still in the middle of the day.
+This evening, going farther into the valleys which lay towards the centre of the island, I found there were plenty of goats, though exceedingly shy, and hard to come at; however, I resolved to try if I could not bring my dog to hunt them down.

 Jan.
+2.-Accordingly, the next day I went out with my dog, and set him upon the goats; but I was mistaken, for they all faced about upon the dog, and he knew his danger too well, for he would not come near them.

-3. I began my fence or wall; which, being still jealous of my being attacked by somebody, I resolved to make very thick and strong.
+Jan.
+3.-I began my fence, or wall; which, being still jealous of my being attacked by somebody, I resolved to make very thick and strong.